OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

-##Build an Expense Report with the new Excel JavaScript APIs in Office 2016
+##Create your first Microsoft Office add-in with the Excel JavaScript APIs

-In this exercise, you will create an Excel add-in that uses the Excel JavaScript API included in Excel 2016.
+In this exercise, you will build an Expense Report with the new Excel JavaScript APIs in Office 2016.

 ###Part 1: Create a basic add-in
 1. Launch Visual Studio 2015 as administrator.